johngreenfield/catalyst/README.md

 - **Routine Builder:** Create structured daily or weekly routines with ease.
 Describe a goal, like a "stress-free morning," and Catalyst will generate a logical, step-by-step checklist tailored to your available time and energy, helping you build consistent habits.

+- **Social Script Helper:** Generates simple scripts and talking points for navigating common social situations that can cause anxiety.
+Describe a situation, and Catalyst provides clear, easy-to-follow prompts to help you feel prepared and confident.

 Version 2 of Catalyst will be rebuilt from the ground up to include brand new functionality and the ability to converse back and forth.

 Catalyst is built with a secure client-server architecture, ensuring your Gemini API key remains protected on the server-side.
 The user-friendly frontend is crafted with HTML, CSS, and JavaScript, while the robust backend securely manages communication with the Gemini API.